 PRN Preferred: Unsurpassed inflorescenses in the shade, combines with other perennials in mass for a striking impact.

-Calamagrostis x acutiflora 'Karl Foerster' has tan seedheads, is early blooming and has an upright habit.
+Calamagrostis x acutiflora 'Karl Foerster' has tan seedheads, is early blooming and has an upright habit; it starts blooming in mid June.
 A 2001 Perennial Plant of the Year, 'Karl Foerster' Feather Reed Grass was named after our friend Tim Foerster's cousin, the great German nurseryman.
 Winter foliage is a pale tan, and 'Karl Foerster' shows excellent salt tolerance.
 Karl Foerster found this lovely spontaneous cross at the Hamburg Botanical Gardens.

 'Overdam' Feather Reed Grass has green and white foliage and tan upright inflorescences.
 Thriving in both sun and shade, this is one of our favorite grasses.
 Winter color is a whitish tan.